knoxjeffrey/knoxjeffrey.github.io/_posts/2015-03-23-course-three-week-six-file-uploading.markdown

       end
     end

+This is what I will do from now on but having a bucket for testing was useful for me when I was learning what to do and made things easier to debug.
 Obviously change your environment variables to match your credentials and you should now be all set.

 This is obviously a fairly basic setup for uploading images but it's a good base to work from to add more complexity to the application.
 Happy uploading!